José de los Reyes Berryessa

-José de los Reyes Berreyesa, also spelled Berrelleza (6 January 1785 – 28 June 1846), was born at Mission Santa Clara de Asís in Las Californias province of the Spanish Viceroyalty of New Spain (colonial México).
+José de los Reyes Berreyesa (6 January 1785 – 28 June 1846) was a Californio military officer and ranchero.
+He was born at Mission Santa Clara de Asís in Las Californias province of the Spanish Viceroyalty of New Spain (colonial México).

 He was the third child and first son in the family of María Gertrudis Peralta and Nicolas Antonio Berrelleza.
 He served as an army sergeant at El Presidio Real de San Francisco.

 In 1805, he married María Zacarias Bernal at Mission Santa Clara.
 The couple had 13 children during 1807–1833, with 10 living past infancy.
-They moved in 1834 to cultivate and hold land in the Almaden Valley, located in present day Santa Clara County, California.
+They moved in 1834 to cultivate and hold land in the Almaden Valley, located in present-day Santa Clara County, California.

 Rancho San Vicente

 In 1842, José de los Reyes Berreyesa received from Governor Juan Bautista Alvarado a grant giving him one square league, or 4438 acre, of the land he had been cultivating, called Rancho San Vicente.
 It was located at the south end of Almaden Valley, near the Santa Teresa Hills.